Find Grad Schools

 Student Diversity

-More men than women pursue master's degrees in graphic communication.
-About 51.7% of graduates in this field are male.
+More women than men pursue their master's degree in graphic communication.
+About 51.7% of graduates with this degree are female.

 Gender Number of Grads